jakeloggins/Clod-sketch-library/README.md

 Clod Sketch Library
 ===================

 The Clod Sketch Library allows users with little programming knowledge to easily customize and upload sketches to esp devices.
 From an interface such as the Crouton dashboard, a user can simply select the name of a sketch, enter some customizing information, and press upload.
 Since all sketches work with over-the-air updates, a user can re-select the esp chip and upload a new sketch at anytime.
-This section covers how to prepare a sketch so that it is compatible with the Clod Sketch Library, and how to add it to the library. **If you just want to use Clod, you do not need to read this section**
+This section covers how to prepare a sketch so that it is compatible with the Clod Sketch Library, and how to add it to the library. **If you just want to use Clod, you do not need to read this section.**

 Create Your Own Sketch
 ----------------------

+### Custom Sketch Protocol